Shining a Light on the 8 Best Marine Solar Panels

 The late great Lou Reed once sang that electricity came from other planets.
 And he wasn't far wrong, as electricity comes from the sun by the magic of solar power.

-Solar power frees you to travel the seas, safe in the knowledge that as long as the sun shines, there's an endless supply of energy.
+The best marine solar panels for boats free you to travel the seas, safe in the knowledge that as long as the sun shines, there's an endless supply of energy.
 I speak from experience, having fitted 600 watts of solar panels to my canal barge.

 It means that for almost eight or nine months of the year, barring really overcast days, I can get all the power I need to liveaboard without the need to run my engine.
 The ocean is one place where you can guarantee no obstructions from the sun, so it's no wonder that solar power is a top energy choice for sailors.

 Why Get Solar Panels?

 In the world are two types of boaters: the liveaboard boater and the weekend or holiday leisure boater.
 Both will benefit from solar but in different ways.

 The energy requirements for a liveaboard boater are vastly different from a leisure boater.
 Managing daily energy consumption is a skill, and having solar means that you worry a little bit less about your batteries.